mitsimi/yoake/README.md

 ## DISCLAIMER

-The Linux version depends on the Desktop Environment autostarting applications inside the `~/.config/autostart` directory.
+> The Linux version depends on the Desktop Environment autostarting applications inside the `~/.config/autostart` directory.
-If your Desktop Environment does not use this directory, you may not be able to use the Linux version without any own work.
+> If your Desktop Environment does not use this directory, you may not be able to use the Linux version without any own work.
-It is only needed that on start this application will be run.
+>
+> If you are using a Window Manager, you must call the program in the init script.

 ---